jbfink/resume-cv/nina-de-jesus-cv.md

 # Papers Presented at Conferences

-"On Building a CAIRN," lightening talk at Islandora Camp 2011, University of Prince Edward Island, July 20-22, 2011.
+"On Building a CAIRN," lightning talk at Islandora Camp 2011, University of Prince Edward Island, July 20-22, 2011.

 "The Empirical Limits of Holism," panel on "New Frontiers: Cognitive Science and Early Chinese Religion," at the American Academy of Religion 2010 Pacific Northwest Regional Conference, University of Victoria, May 7-9, 2010.